 If you or your parents have experienced a significant decline in income, you may submit a Special Circumstances Appeal after you have received your initial financial aid award notification for the academic year.

 We recommend that you accept your initial financial aid package as is to ensure your bill is paid on time.
 If any changes are warranted after your appeal is reviewed, they would be made retroactively to the start of the academic year.

 Types of circumstances that can be considered for a Special Circumstances Appeal:

 We recommend that you communicate with one of our Financial Aid Advisors about your special circumstances before starting the appeal process.

-Submit a 2019-20 Special Circumstance Appeals form and the listed required documentation.
+Submit a 2021-22 Special Circumstances Appeal form and the listed required documentation.

 Things to Consider.